Close Menu

 Leading indicator

-Leading indicators are specially designed to predict early price movements. they signal trading opportunities before a trend becomes clearly established. since these indicators respond rapidly to price movements, they produce more trading signals and create additional opportunities. while it reacts faster, it also increases the probability of misleading or false signals. leading indicators aim to predict future price action by studying momentum, volume, and extreme levels, typically oscillating between 0 & 100.
+Leading indicators are specially designed to predict early price movements.
+They signal trading opportunities before a trend becomes clearly established.
+Since these indicators respond rapidly to price movements, they produce more trading signals and create additional opportunities.
+While it reacts faster, it also increases the probability of misleading or false signals.
+Leading indicators aim to predict future price action by studying momentum, volume, and extreme levels, typically oscillating between 0 & 100.

 Key characteristics of leading indicators are